RoundofThree/AIMA-notes/ch2-Intelligent-Agents/README.md

 Key points:
 - Agent and agent function (percept -> action mapping)
-- Performance measure evaluates the behaviour of the agent in the environment.
+- Performance measure evaluates the behavior of the agent in the environment.
 Maximised by rational agent.
 - Task environment.
 It can be:
     - Fully or partially observable
     - Deterministic or stochastic